-Students are required to notify the Financial Aid Office and/or Bursar's Office when any outside financial assistance such as scholarships is given to the student.
+Students are required to notify the Financial Aid Office and/or Bursar's Office when any outside financial assistance such as scholarships and/or third party funding is given to the student.

 Federal Financial Aid Programs

 There are several Federal programs that may be available for those who qualify, to help reduce the cost of education.
 The programs include grants, work study, and loans.